datacarpentry/geospatial-workshop/index.md

 {: .prereq}

 > ## Data
-> The data and lessons in this workshop were originally developed through a hackathon supported by the
+> The data and lessons in this workshop were originally developed through a hackathon funded by the
-> [National Ecological Observatory Network (NEON)](https://www.neonscience.org/) - an NSF funded observatory in Boulder, Colorado.
+> [National Ecological Observatory Network (NEON)](https://www.neonscience.org/) - an NSF funded observatory in Boulder, Colorado - in
-> NEON is collecting data for 30 years to help scientists understand
+> collaboration with Data Carpentry, SESYNC and CYVERSE.
+NEON is collecting data for 30 years to help scientists understand
 > how our aquatic and terrestrial ecosystems are changing.
 The data used in these lessons cover two NEON field sites:
-> * Harvard Forest (HARV) - Massachusetts, USA
+> * Harvard Forest (HARV) - Massachusetts, USA - [fieldsite description](https://www.neonscience.org/field-sites/field-sites-map/HARV)
-> * San Joachin Experimental Range (SJER) - California, USA
+> * San Joaquin Experimental Range (SJER) - California, USA - [fieldsite description](https://www.neonscience.org/field-sites/field-sites-map/SJER)
->
 >
 > There are four data sets included, all of which are available
 > [on Figshare](https://figshare.com/articles/Spatio_temporal_Series_Teaching_Data_Subsets/2009586)